The definitive guide to making a digital magazine

 One technique used by the world’s best digital storytellers is scroll-based animation effects.
 For example, in a little bit of magazine inception, the social enterprise magazine Pioneer's Post animates their story on The Big Issue magazine with several pairs of static images.
 It's a very simple technique for adding life to stories, and can be created and implemented without writing any code or learning any animation programs.
 It can be just as easily applied to graphs, maps and photos as to illustrations, as we outline in our guide to data storytelling.

-6. Work from themes & templates
+6. Work from themes and templates

 Four people looking at laptop and smiling